 Once or twice a year or less, you clean the coop out.
 The resulting material can mostly be used directly as compost, though if you notice a few spots that are fresher than others, you might throw it into the compost bin for a while.

 The benefits of the deep litter method are:

 - It doesn't take a lot of time to manage.

 - You end up with compost.

 - The birds get to scratch through the microbes and beneficial culture of the living compost litter material, which is good for them.

 - It's safe, and the birds stay healthy.

 What Do You Use On the Floor of the Coop?

 For the deep litter method, pine shavings seem to work well and are inexpensively purchased at your local feed store in bales.
 If you have a very small coop and limited storage, you can buy smaller bags at pet stores.
 Be sure not to get cedar shavings, which can be toxic to chickens.

 Some small farmers prefer using hay or straw in the coop for litter.
-I like using hay or straw in the nest boxes, but on the floor, it seems to attract and hold too much moisture.
-Others agree that depending on your individual conditions, hay or straw can be too moist in the coop.
+Hay or straw may work in the nest boxes, but on the floor, it seems to attract and hold too much moisture.
+Depending on your individual conditions, hay or straw can be too moist in the coop.